The Windmills of Your Mind.com

-To listen to Noel's live performance of The Windmills of Your Mind from the show, and Scott's introduction, click on the player below.
+To listen to Noel's live performance of The Windmills of Your Mind from the show, and Scott's introduction, press the player here:

 A six page feature about Noel Harrison was included in the November, 2011 edition of Shindig magazine.

-The article was written for the magazine, which specialises in music from the 1960s, in collaboration with www.thewindmillsofyourmind.com.
+The article was written for the magazine, which specialises in music from the 1960s, in collaboration with thewindmillsofyourmind.com.

 It features a number of new revelations about Harrison's life and music, including his view on how drugs impacted on his music and his move into script-writing for pornographic films in the 1990s.